 Give me a quick summary of your career thus far.
 Where did you get your start?
 How do the dots connect to where you are today?

 It’s hard to do a quick summary of 9 years but here we go:

 - After a year and a half doing odd jobs during the recession that hit in 2008, I finally got a job at a government research lab (LBL) doing energy efficiency analyses.

-- After that, I ran a company with a business partner for 4 years in San Francisco designing and building websites, apps and data visualizations for city planning and transit agencies.
+- After that, I ran a company with a business partner for 4 years in San Francisco.
+We designed and built websites, apps and data visualizations for city planning and transit agencies.
 At that company, I was a designer, developer, and project manager.

-- In the last 5 years, I’ve worked for a handful of seed stage startups as their only full stack designer and front end developer, and working as a full-time product designer at larger startups.
+- In the last 5 years, I’ve worked for a handful of seed stage startups as their only full stack designer and front end developer.
+I’ve also worked as a full-time product designer at larger startups.

 If you want to hear more about each of these bullet points, I spent a lot of time detailing how I got into tech for The Techies Project!

-What’s your official title and how long have you been in this role?
+What’s your official title and how long have you been in this senior product designer role?